BUILDS-/hpc/hpcg/README.md

 ### Makefile

-### huyrocksmysox
+### MPI
 We based our makefile off Make.Linux_MPI from the hpcg-3.0 source.
-We copied it as Make.huyrocksmysox.
+We copied it as Make.MPI.
 To customize, we linked the MPI libraries properly as they were configured on the 6 node cluster.

 ### Install/Setup Instructions
 We first downloaded the tar source into our NFS folder on our MPI enabled 6 node cluster.
 After extracting the source, we used the following commands for setup: